Fort Western: Old Fort Western

 The main building of the fort eventually passed out of the Howard family, and was converted into a tenement house.
-It was repurchased in Howard family descendants in 1919, and restored the following year, which included the construction of two new blockhouses and a stockade.
+It was repurchased by Howard family descendants in 1919, and restored the following year, which included the construction of two new blockhouses and a stockade.
 The stockade was again rebuilt in 1960.
 Today its main building is a little-altered example of an 18th-century trading post.
 The fort and store are maintained as a museum and are open to the public during the summer months.
+It is currently America's olden wooden Garrison from the French and Indian War Era.

 The fort was listed on the National Register of Historic Places in 1969, and was declared a National Historic Landmark in 1973.
+Today, it is open to the public from Memorial Day weekend until Columbus day.
+The museum offers guided tours, 4th of July celebrations, and various educational programs for all to enjoy.
+These lessons and tours are guided by people in clothing from that time period, giving a glimpse of what life was like during 18th century colonial times.